My Garden Zone Is

 Okra is a beautiful plant for your summer garden.
 It is known as a self-sufficient plant since it adapts well in hot and dry conditions.
 It's even considered as one of the top drought and heat tolerant plants.

-If you are not sure about what to plant in your garden during the hot weather, you should plant herbs such as basil, mint, and lemongrass.
+If you are unsure what to plant in your garden during the hot weather, you should grow herbs such as basil, mint, and lemongrass.
 Apart from making your garden prettier, they release a unique aroma.
 When selecting herbs, make sure you choose only those that grow well in hot conditions.
 Most herbs are easy to grow and only require watering in their first weeks.
 After that, you do not need to worry about caring for plants.